 Use a Universally Unique Identifier (UUID)

 You can use a Universally Unique Identifier (UUID) as defined by RFC 4122 as the primary key.
-Version 4 UUID is recommended, because it uses random values in the bit sequence.
-Version 1 UUID stores the timestamp in the high order bits and is not recommended.
+We recommend using the UUID Version 4, because it uses random values in the bit sequence.
+We don't recommend Version 1 UUIDs because they store the timestamp in the high order bits.

 There are several ways to store the UUID as the primary key: